AeroLeads people directory · profile

 What company does Santosh Kumar work for?

-What is Santosh Kumar's role at the current company?
+What is Santosh Kumar's role at University of Memphis?

-Santosh Kumar's current role is Lillian and Morrie Moss Chair of Excellence Professor in Computer Science.
+Santosh Kumar is listed as Lillian and Morrie Moss Chair of Excellence Professor in Computer Science at University of Memphis.

 What is Santosh Kumar's email address?